rossaman4/vivax_clinical_illness/README.md

+##### vivax_clinical_illness

-##### vivax_clinical_illness: The probability of <em>Plasmodium vivax</em> acute malarial illness following primary infection and relapse in Papua New Guinea
+Code and data for the manuscript <em>"The probability of Plasmodium vivax acute malarial illness following primary infection and relapse in Papua New Guinea"</em>

 1. Expected numbers of primary infections and relapses
-   - Outputs the expected numbers of primary infections and relapses by covariate category and two-month time interval
+   - Code to output the expected numbers of primary infections and relapses by covariate category and two-month time interval
 2. Estimate the probability of clinical illness from expected numbers of primary infections and relapses (with the cumulative number of primary infections experienced, and covariates)
-3. Validate by predicting age-incidence curves for different transmission intensities and treatment coverages (embedding the vivax components in OpenMalaria) and comparing with data from different settings
+3. Predict age-incidence curves for different transmission intensities and treatment coverages (embed the vivax components in OpenMalaria and compares the predictions with observed data from different settings)